mooseyscountrygarden.com » Garden Tour » Middle Garden Tour« Red Canna Lilly | The Head Gardener Gardening »

 Garden Designer Mess

-In the beginning Middle Garden was full of different types of plants, a garden designer's mess - as seen in these archive photographs.
+In the beginning Middle Garden was a garden designer's mess - as seen in these archive photographs.
+Oops.